More GameStops possible as small investors flex muscles

 It’s unclear whether the frenzy over these stocks is over, or has merely eased after Robinhood and other online brokerages restricted some types of trades in response to the overwhelming volume.

-AMC Entertainment, another stock hyped by investors on Reddit and other social-media sites, declined 32% through Wednesday, while headphone maker Koss Corp. slid 60%.
+AMC Entertainment, another stock hyped by investors on Reddit and other social-media sites, lost nearly 47% through Thursday, while headphone maker Koss Corp. slid 70%.
+GameStop is down 83% this week.

 GameStop’s unlikely gains were the product of a tug-of-war between small investors and big institutions.
 Citron Research, Melvin Capital and other big hedge funds lost an estimated $5 billion betting that GameStop would fall, according to analytics firm S3 Partners last week.